 The Lefever Arms Collector’s Association is a 501 (c)(3) non-profit corporation incorporated in North Carolina dedicated to the Study, Collection, and Preservation of Lefever Firearms.
-Membership is $35 per year and includes at least 6 high quality color newsletters per year (mid-year applications will be prorated for the remainder of the year).
+Membership is $35 per year and includes at least 6 high quality color newsletters per year (mid-year applications will be prorated for the remainder of the year) and access to previously issued newsletters via this website.
 There is an annual business meeting at the Antique Gunshow in Las Vegas in January of each year.
 Any LACA member is welcome to attend.

 The Lefever Arms Collectors Association is governed by a seven member Board of Directors.
 The Board of Directors are: